nextflow-io/training/docs/basic_training/groovy.pt.md

 ---
-title: Groovy introduction
+title: Introdução ao Groovy
-description: A quick intro to Groovy basic structures and idioms
+description: Uma introdução rápida às estruturas básicas e expressões do Groovy
 ---

-# Groovy basic structures and idioms
+# Estruturas básicas e expressões do Groovy

 Nextflow is a domain specific language (DSL) implemented on top of the Groovy programming language, which in turn is a super-set of the Java programming language.
 This means that Nextflow can run any Groovy or Java code.

 Here are some important Groovy syntax that are commonly used in Nextflow.

-## Printing values
+## Imprimindo valores

 To print something is as easy as using one of the `print` or `println` methods.